 Fighting To Protect Your Rights As A Disabled Employee

 Under the Americans With Disabilities Act of 1990, employers are prohibited from discriminating against qualified individuals with disabilities in job application procedures, hiring, firing, advancement, compensation, job training, and other terms, conditions, and privileges of employment.
 If you suspect you have been or are currently being discriminated against for your disabilities, reach out to our New Hampshire disability discrimination lawyers at Douglas, Leonard & Garvey, P.C. today.

 With more than 140 years of combined experience, our trial lawyers can take your case to court and fight to protect your rights.
-We believe in standing up for the rights of workers throughout New Hampshire, and our disability discrimination attorneys are ready to fight for you.
+We believe in standing up for the rights of workers throughout New Hampshire, and our disability discrimination attorneys near you are ready to fight for you.
 Continue reading to learn more, or reach out to us today to set up an initial appointment with a member of our team.

 What Is the Americans with Disabilities Act?

 The Americans with Disabilities Act (ADA) is a federal law that went into effect in 1990.
 The law protects the rights of American workers who have curtained defined disabilities and prohibits employers and potential employers from discriminating against an individual based on those disabilities.
 Modeled after Title VII of the Civil Rights Act of 1964—which prohibits employers and potential employers from discrimination on the basis of race, color, national origin, sex, or religion—the ADA provides similar protections to disabled individuals.

 Specifically, under the ADA, disabled individuals have the following rights:

 - Equal opportunity and benefits as individuals who do not have disabilities

 - To receive reasonable workplace accommodations needed to perform essential work duties